makerdao/lockstake/lockstake-overview.md

 When sending DAI to the farm, the splitter also calls `farm.notifyRewardAmount` to update the farm contract on the new rewards distribution.
 This resets the farming distribution period to the governance configured duration and sets the rewards rate according to the sent reward amount and rewards leftovers from the previous distribution (in case there are any).

-The Splitter relies on the SBE for rate-limiting, so each distribution will only succeed if the call to `flapper.kick` does not revert.
-In other words, the `splitter.kick` cadence is determined by `flapper.hop`.
+The Splitter implements rate-limiting using a `hop` parameter.

 **Configurable Parameters:**
 * `flapper` - The underlying burner strategy (e.g. the address of `FlapperUniV2SwapOnly`).
 * `burn` - The percentage of the `vow.bump` to be moved to the underlying `flapper`.
 For example, a value of 0.70 \* `WAD` corresponds to a funneling 70% of the DAI to the burn engine.
+* `hop` - Minimal time between kicks.

-Up to date implementation: https://github.com/makerdao/dss-flappers/commit/6f73645f020ed9bf82733b1de595537c137d719b
+Up to date implementation: https://github.com/makerdao/dss-flappers/commit/ce7978eaba86c8110d9cf5c04aa50f8f7af83197

 ## 6. StakingRewards